apache/couchdb/src/setup/README.md

 - this request will do this:
  - on the “setup coordination node”:
   - check if we have an Erlang Cookie Secret.
-If not, generate a UUID and set the erlang cookie to to that UUID.
+If not, generate a UUID and set the erlang cookie to that UUID.
     - store the cookie in config.ini, re-set_cookie() on startup.
   - make a POST request to the node specified in the body above using the admin credentials in the body above: